StanfordBDHG/HealthGPT/FogNode/README.md

 ## Use with HealthGPT

-- Build and run the HealthGPT app on a physical device (the iOS simulator is not supported).
+- Build and run the Stanford HealthGPT app on a physical device (the iOS simulator is not supported).
 - Choose the Fog option during onboarding or change it within the app's settings.
 With the defaults in this repo, the app discovers the `spezillmfog.local` fog node via a connection over HTTP with no auth.
-- As long as the Fog Node is reachable on your local network and the selected model in the HealthGPT app (e.g., `llama3.1:8b`) is pulled on the fog node, you’re set.
+- As long as the Fog Node is reachable on your local network and the selected model in the Stanford HealthGPT app (e.g., `llama3.1:8b`) is pulled on the fog node, you’re set.

 ## Notes and Limitations